 Small and medium-sized businesses drive economic growth and job creation in any community.
-Helping to develop these businesses contributes to the overall prosperity of the communities where we work.
+We believe helping to develop these businesses contributes to the overall prosperity of the communities where we work.
 We help entrepreneurs by supporting business development and incubator programs, funding job skills training, and providing access to credit and markets.

 empowering women in latin america

 Many of Chevron’s economic development projects focus on promoting equality and economic empowerment for women.
-We partner with local nonprofits and nongovernmental organizations to provide micro loans, financial education and job training for women.
+We partner with local nonprofits and nongovernmental organizations to provide women with financial education and job training.
 We believe that when women are empowered, whole families see the benefits, and we think those benefits have positive effects upon future generations.

 empowering women in Myanmar